John Neumeier

 John Neumeier (born February 24, 1939) is an American ballet dancer, choreographer, and director.
+He was the director and principal choreographer of Hamburg Ballet from 1973 to 2024 and the artistic director of the ballet at the Hamburg State Opera from 1996-2024.

-He has been the director and chief choreographer of Hamburg Ballet since 1973.
-Five years later he founded the Hamburg Ballet School, which also includes a boarding school for students.
-In 1996, Neumeier was made ballet director of Hamburg State Opera.
+In 1978 he founded The School of the Hamburg Ballet, which includes a boarding school for 34 students.
+He has been the general director and artistic supervisor of the German National Youth Ballet since it was founded in 2011.

-Biography
+Life and career

 Neumeier was born in Milwaukee, Wisconsin, where he received his first ballet training.
 He continued his dance training in Chicago at the Stone-Camyrn School of Ballet and performed with Sybil Shearer and Ruth Page.
-After completing a B.A. in English literature and theater studies at Marquette University in 1961, he continued his training in Copenhagen with Vera Volkova and at the Royal Ballet School in London.
+After completing a BA in English Literature and Theater Studies at Marquette University in 1961, he continued his training in Copenhagen with Vera Volkova and at the Royal Ballet School in London.
 In 1963 he joined the Stuttgart Ballet under John Cranko, rising to the rank of soloist.
-In 1969 Neumeier became director of the Frankfurt Ballet, before becoming director and chief choreographer at the Hamburg Ballet in 1973.
-From 1971 through 1974 Neumeier was also guest choreographer for the Royal Winnipeg Ballet, where he provided repertoire and staged his version of The Nutcracker.
+In 1969 Neumeier became director of the Frankfurt Ballet, before becoming director and principal choreographer at the Hamburg Ballet in 1973.
+From 1971-1974 Neumeier was also guest choreographer for the Royal Winnipeg Ballet, where he provided repertoire and staged his version of The Nutcracker.

+In 2001 and 2008 he served as a president of the jury at the Prix de Lausanne ballet competition.

+Personal life

+Neumeier and his partner, German cardiovascular surgeon Hermann Reichenspurner, got married in 2018 after 14 years together.
+They live in Hamburg.